 Instagram is abuzz with suggestions and sometimes, outright demands about what herbs you should and should not burn.
 “White sage is overharvested” and “Palo Santo is endangered,” you’ve likely heard some variation of these statements.
-Now, before you run off and start writing me an angry email, keep reading!

 Are there truths in the statements above?
 Yes!
 White sage is overharvested, and there are endangered varieties of Palo Santo trees.
 Is this the full story?
 No. Like most things, this issue is not black and white.
-There’s a whole spectrum of grey area, and that’s what I want to discuss.
+There’s a spectrum of grey area, and that’s what I want to discuss.
 While we’re on the topic of burning herbs, I’ll also talk a bit about cultural appropriation.

 Back to white sage and Palo Santo.

 First, let’s get clear about the current status of white sage.
 As of today, August 6, 2019, white sage is not endangered or on the “At-Risk” list provided by UnitedPlantSavers.org.
 Could this change?
 Yes.
 Right now, white sage is listed as a plant “To Watch,” with a large list of other plants that are at risk including sandalwood and echinacea.
 I’m going to go out on a limb and say that you haven’t seen any Instagram posts requesting that you stop taking echinacea.

 There’s clearly, still a problem.
 White sage is overharvested and abused; otherwise, we wouldn’t see it on either of the lists mentioned above.
 Here are ways to use white sage in your practice responsibly.

 - Burn less, I mean WAY less.
 A bundle of white sage can last a long time.
 The smell is strong, and it smokes easily.
 Instead of burning an entire bundle, take your bundle apart and only burn a leaf or two at a time.
 You can also purchase loose leaves of white sage.

 - Burn different varieties of sage, like desert sage, garden sage, or black sage.